brachi-wernick/kafka-stream-skeleton/README.md

 ```
 3. `docker-compose up -d --build`

-now you have 5 images up and running:
+To make sure all is work, run `docke ps` you may see 5 images:

     1. kafka
     2. zookeeper